 Approx tensile strength: 50–80 MPa

-Another strong filament in both the tensile and impact departments is nylon (PA).
+Another strong filament in both the tensile strength and impact strength departments is nylon (PA).
 Although not as robust as PC, nylon filament is marginally easier to print, requiring an extruder temperature of around 250 °C and a heated bed set to around 80 °C.

 Although most desktop printers can process nylon filament, the high-strength material has drawbacks.
 For example, it is highly hygroscopic and prone to absorbing moisture, which can cause a variety of printing issues, such as the formation of bubbles in the nozzle.
 Like PC, nylon is also susceptible to warping as it cools down.